 The entities that you create to define your warehouse layout are used in the queries that you set up in work templates to drive work orders in the warehouse.
 Therefore, when you define the zones, location types, and so on, consider how different areas in the warehouse are used for different processes.
 Additionally, consider factors such as the physical characteristics of a particular area.
 For example, there might be areas where you can use only a certain type of forklift truck.
-Or, if your company has both production and finished goods within the same facility, you might want to create a single warehouse in Dynamics 365 for Operations but then separate the two operations by creating two zone groups.
+Or, if your company has both production and finished goods within the same facility, you might want to create a single warehouse in Finance and Operations but then separate the two operations by creating two zone groups.
 Give your entities descriptive names, so that it's easy to identify them when you use them in template queries.

 Location stocking limits, location profiles, and fixed picking locations